9 Things You Must Know About Retiring to Arizona

 But perhaps you’ve never really experienced it.
 “Yes, that ‘dry heat’ thing is real,” says Bob Burwell, a retiree from New York state now living in Mesa.
 “Even in the low 100s at 8% humidity, it is way more tolerable than 85 degrees with 90% humidity.
 Once the sun sets, the temperature drops rapidly.”

-Annual precipitation ranges from 3 inches in the arid southwest to roughly 40 inches in the mountains of east central Arizona, according to the Arizona State University’s climate office.
+Annual precipitation ranges from 3 inches in the arid southwest to roughly 40 inches in the mountains of east central Arizona, according to the Arizona State University climate office.

 “The most obvious reason to retire in Arizona is the beautiful climate,” says Damian Bruno, an affiliate agent with the Sedona–Village of Oak Creek office of Coldwell Banker Residential Brokerage.
 “However, many do not realize that it is a varied climate, with the northern part of the state receiving four seasons.”

-Yes, but those extremes: Arizona, like much of the Southwest and West Coast in the summer of 2021, is enduring days of record-setting hig temperatures.
+Yes, but those extremes: Arizona, like much of the Southwest and West Coast in the summer of 2023, endured days of record-setting high temperatures.
+In the summer of 2023, the state's capital, Phoenix, hit 110 degrees on 54 days.

 Indeed, the state isn’t one big arid desert.
 There are a variety of climates that offer seasonal changes.

-As recently as 2018, our colleagues at The Kiplinger Letter included Lake Havasu City, located near the border with California, among its list of satellite cities poised for growth.
-The temperature in Lake Havasu City averages a high of 97°F in July and a low of 53°F in December and January, according to the Arizona Department of Water Resources.
+For example, the temperature in Lake Havasu City averages a high of 109°F in July and a low of 42°F in December and January.
 Realtor Patty Caperon, an affiliate agent with the Coldwell Banker Residential Brokerage office in Lake Havasu, describes it as a “very laid-back, relaxing city whether you’re having dinner overlooking the channel, a night at Grace Arts Live Theatre or hanging with friends.”

 Jim and Molly Pfennig moved to Lake Havasu City from Bozeman, Mont., where Jim was in the construction business.
 They built a house in the Arizona town after having lived there since 2012.
 “The town was founded in 1968, so pretty much everyone is from somewhere else originally,” says Jim.
 “And it’s not lacking for things to do.
 There’s the lake if you want to boat or ski.
 In the winter, there are concerts and car shows, something every weekend.”

-For an even smaller town, look to Payson (population: 15,000), recommended by the website Best Places to Live Now.
+For an even smaller town, look to Payson (population: 16,653).
 It’s located in the center of Arizona, a 90-mile drive northeast of Phoenix.
 At 5,000 feet above sea level, the town’s motto is “Arizona’s Cool Mountain Town.”
 Active retirees enjoy the surrounding Tonto National Forest for everything from hiking and bird watching to mountain biking and canoeing.

 Retired Arizonans can find plenty to do across the state, says Coldwell Banker’s Caperon.